System Design Space

 Feed Update

-Write path: press Play to walk through upload-to-feed publication.
+Write path: press Play to walk from the upload request to feed publication.

-• Viewer requests feed, the service returns a list of `video_id` by subscriptions and personal signals.
+• A viewer opens the feed, and the service returns `video_id` entries based on subscriptions and simple ranking signals.

-• With cache miss, edge requests a segment in origin storage and immediately warms up the local cache.
+• On a cache miss, CDN fetches the segment from origin storage and warms the local edge cache.

 Upload API